Cornelia Parker: Life and career

 Parker was born in 1956 in Cheshire, England.
-She studied at the Gloucestershire College of Art and Design (1974–75) and Wolverhampton Polytechnic (1975–78).
+She studied at the Gloucestershire College of Art and Design (1974–1975) and Wolverhampton Polytechnic (1975–1978).
 She received her MFA from Reading University in 1982 and honorary doctorates from the University of Wolverhampton in 2000, the University of Birmingham (2005), the University of Gloucestershire (2008) and the University of Manchester (2017).

 In 1997, Parker was shortlisted for the Turner Prize along with Christine Borland, Angela Bulloch, and Gillian Wearing (who won the prize).
-Parker is currently Honorary Professor at the University of Manchester and between 2016 and 2019 was Visiting Fellow at Lady Margaret Hall Oxford.
+She was Honorary Professor at the University of Manchester 2015–2018 and between 2016 and 2019 was Visiting Fellow at Lady Margaret Hall, Oxford.
 She was appointed Honorary Fellow at Trinity Hall, Cambridge in 2020.

-Parker is married, has one daughter, and lives and works in London.
+Parker has one daughter, and lives and works in London.
 Parker's mother was German and was a nurse in the Luftwaffe during the Second World War.
 Her British grandfather fought in the Battle of the Somme in the First World War.

-Cornelia Parker's first solo museum exhibition was at the Institute of Contemporary Art Boston in 2000.
-A survey exhibition of her work opened at Tate Britain in May 2022.
+Cornelia Parker's first solo museum exhibition was at the Institute of Contemporary Art, Boston in 2000.
+In 2019 she had a survey exhibition at MCA Sydney.
+A major survey exhibition of her work opened at Tate Britain in May 2022.